Apple's Tim Cook Talks About Corporate Responsibility to Community - The Mac Observer

 This corporate value is in sharp contrast to some who, it seems, have felt that it has been wholly appropriate to abuse and exploit its customers.
 Because it was profitable and easy to get away with.

-If there was any cynical belief that Apple’s legacy focus on personal health, the environment and customer privacy and security was simply a ruse for its handsome profits, that conceit is now laid bare as a falsehood during this life-threatening pandemic.
+If there was any cynical belief that Apple’s legacy focus on personal health, the environment and customer privacy and security were simply a ruse for its handsome profits, that conceit is now laid bare as a falsehood during this life-threatening pandemic.

 Again, we see the sharp contrast to some other companies who have been slow to protect their workers in crowded plants and warehouses.
 Substantial monies were also at their disposal, but their delayed actions and focus on profits did not do a good job of fulfilling their obligations to the community.